mlevit/aws-auto-cleanup/app/README.md

 #### Version

-Version number of the settings.
+The version number of the settings.
 If the version number within the `app/src/data/auto-cleanup-settings.json` file is greater than in the database, the settings will be refreshed.

 | Key     | Value |
 | ------- | ----- |